 "To achieve health care reform, "I'm going to have all the negotiations around a big table.
 We'll have doctors and nurses and hospital administrators.
 Insurance companies, drug companies -- they'll get a seat at the table, they just won't be able to buy every chair.
 But what we will do is, we'll have the negotiations televised on C-SPAN, so that people can see who is making arguments on behalf of their constituents, and who are making arguments on behalf of the drug companies or the insurance companies.
 And so, that approach, I think is what is going to allow people to stay involved in this process."

+" "No political appointees in an Obama-Biden administration will be permitted to work on regulations or contracts directly and substantially related to their prior employer for two years.
+And no political appointee will be able to lobby the executive branch after leaving government service during the remainder of the administration."
 Now you might ask, what has that last one have to do with transparancy, so I'll explain.
 On January 8, 2009, President-elect Barack Obama nominated lobbyist William Lynn as his Deputy Secretary of Defense.
 Objections were of course raised but lynn ended up being given a waiver by the administration and confirmed by the Senate.
 However other lobbyists followed and received their own wavers, some of whom were appointments not requiring Senate approval.
 Some other appointments don't even require waivers just "recusals" where the former lobbyist just voluntarily excuses himself from areas that he once lobbied for.
 But without the confirmation process little is know about the appointments, and even who all of them are.
 According to Polifact:

 * Recusals appear to have even less documentation than waivers.
 We have yet to see a recusal "order," despite having asked the White House for them.
 We know there are at least two recusals; there may be more.
 We're not sure how recusals specifically differ from waivers because the White House has said little about the policy.